 NotebookManager

 The NotebookManager is the primary backend manager for handling Jupyter notebooks in code mode.
 It provides centralized management of multiple notebook instances with different kernels, making it essential for interactive analysis workflows.
+For complete documentation, see NotebookManager Reference.

 Quick Overview